technosophos/Skunk/README.md

 Of course, all of this is customizable.

-Minimal help is available using the `-help` flag:
+Basic help is available using the `-help` flag:

 ```
 $ skunk -help